-There are many people who have researched the Council on Foreign Relations, many of them agree that the CFR consists of an inner core and an outer core to the CFR and its various "think tanks".
+There are many people who have researched the Council on Foreign Relations, and many of them agree that the CFR consists of an inner core and an outer core to the CFR and its various "think tanks".
 The members who exist on the outer core are simply there to distract the people from the motivations of the inner core.
-At the inner core is the steering and advisory committees that pursue the actual agenda of the CFR.
+At the inner core are the steering and advisory committees that pursue the actual agenda of the CFR.

 Just like the Trilateral Commission, the CFR tries to appear to be a humanitarian committee to the public.
-The Annual Reports issued by the CFR actually just consists of a smoke and mirror public image.
+The Annual Reports issued by the CFR actually just consist of a smoke and mirror public image.
 In 1993-1994 the CFR Annual Report stated that